Nida Tüfekçi: Personal life

+Tüfekçi was born on 1 March 1929 in Akdağmadeni, Yozgat.
+His wife Neriman Altındağ Tüfekçi also was a Turkish folk singer.
+They left behind a daughter, Gamze (born 1958).

+In 1991, he was awarded the title of State Artist, the highest distinction for artists in Turkey.
+He died on 18 September 1993 in Istanbul of a heart attack.

 Career

-He sang, played the bağlama and composed folk songs.
+Tüfekçi sang, played the bağlama and composed folk songs.
 He was also director and conductor of the TRT's Ankara Radio Turkish Folk Music Ensemble for many years from 1966.

-State artist

-He was awarded the title of State Artist, the highest distinction for artists in Turkey, in 1991, only two years before his death.